 Some gamers have reported compatibility issues, specifically with Steam custom bindings for VR games.
 It seems that many games are compatible with the Cosmos Elite, but you have to play around with the settings to get them working.
 This isn’t ideal but is likely something that is being actively addressed by VR game developers.

-Vive Cosmos Elite Price: On Amazon
+Vive Cosmos Elite Price

 The price of the standard version, HTC Vive Cosmos, stands at $699 for the headset, precision joysticks, and 2 months of Viveport Infinity membership.
 This price is somewhat controversial because it’s considerably more expensive than the comparable Oculus Quest ($399), and the Oculus Rift S (also $399).
 The Vive Cosmos Elite is more expensive at $899.
 This is pricey, even for VR standards.